PICS provides services for NHS patients and support for GPs and primary care networks

 We champion the role of clinicians in designing the most effective care for their patients.

 Our collaborative ways of working enables us to build pathways between primary, secondary, community and social services and records so that our patients experience seamless care.
 Our Services and Practices are safe and deliver value for money for the NHS and tax payer.
 Our work is evidence-led and we always put patients first.

 Our core value of caring defines our culture and approach.
-‘We are’ is underpinned by six more Values which guide how we work everyday.
+‘We Care’ is underpinned by six more values which guide how we work everyday.

 Integrated, whole-life approach

 We form pathways between primary, secondary, social and community care to ensure seamless, integrated care between all the services a patient may use.
 We are fully connected to relevant local authority, care and health systems in order to share records and ensure prompt referrals.
 We are a trusted partner.